laike9m/Cyberbrain/README.md

 ## Install

 Cyberbrain consists of a Python library and various editor/IDE integrations.
-Currently VS Code is the only supported editor.
+Currently VS Code is the only supported editor, but we have **[plans](https://github.com/laike9m/Cyberbrain/issues/24)** to expand the support.

 TODO

-Can Cyberbrain work with other IDEs and editors?
-See our [plan](https://github.com/laike9m/Cyberbrain/issues/24).

 ## Status Quo and Milestones